nayeonshin/nayeonshin.github.io/_posts/2021-05-22-reflections-on-stanford-code-in-place-2021.md

 ### 3. Demo video of my teaching

 > Record and upload a 5-minute demo of your teaching.
 > Upload a 5-minute video of yourself teaching the Mars Weight problem.
-See https://codeinplace.stanford.edu/teach/instructions for information on preparing the video.
+See [https://codeinplace.stanford.edu/teach/instructions](https://codeinplace.stanford.edu/teach/instructions) for information on preparing the video.

 I will not upload the video I submitted here.
 But I managed to go through the concepts within five minutes, which was harder than I thought.

 You'll hear back in about a week or so.
 If you get in, you'll get an [ACTION REQUIRED] email.
 Read the email carefully and follow the onboarding process before the deadline.

+**For readers of this post who didn't get in:**

+Honestly, I have no idea how I got in.
+I think the referral played a big role.
+Don't worry, it really is okay even if you didn't get in.
+I promise.
+I have been rejected from sooooo many other opportunities, including some TA programs.
+Don't let it get you down.
+I didn't (and I don't) let rejections discourage me, although they hurt.
+You'll have another chance to join CiP (if COVID-19 still exists even after 2021) and there are lots of other free coding-based volunteer programs. :)

 ## Week 0

 ### SL Welcome Session

 SL stands for Section Leader. ~~I think a lot of people in the US love to shorten things way too much.~~ It was a 30-minute Section Leader welcome session to get the course overview and my role as a section leader.
 Attendance was not mandatory, but Section Leaders who weren't able to attend the synchronous sessions needed to watch the recorded version.
 The professors who initiated the program all looked and sounded so excited in the meeting.
 I love seeing enthusiastic people.

+### Small group training workshops

 [To be continued]